SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/02-Data-Types.md

 let UserLoginCount;
 ```

-**Snake-case** is another naming convention, which combines words by:
+**Snake case** is another naming convention, which combines words by:

 * Using an underscore as a separator of the words `_`
 * Removing all spaces